-1. Basic General Education Formula Revenue and Student Achievement Levy
+1. Basic General Education Formula Revenue

 The basic general education formula establishes the minimum level of funding for school districts.
 Basic general education aid is determined by multiplying the formula allowance by adjusted pupil units.
 The basic formula allowance is set for each year in legislation.
-For FY 2019, the basic formula allowance is \$6,312.
-School districts and charter schools will receive over \$6 billion in basic formula allowance revenue in FY 2019.
+For FY 2020, the basic formula allowance is \$6,438.
+School districts and charter schools will receive \$6.2 billion in basic formula allowance revenue in FY 2020.

 Prior to FY 2015, the general education formula revenue was funded solely with state aid.
 The Student Achievement Levy, which was first effective for the 2014-15 school year, was designed to raise \$20,000,000 annually, statewide.
-This levy expired after FY 2018 and raises \$0 in FY 2019.
+This levy expired after FY 2018 and raised \$0 in FY 2019.